 Employees in SAA’s HR unit — including union representatives at the state-owned airline’s Kempton Park headquarters — were informed by management on Wednesday that Raseroka would no longer be reporting for work pending a disciplinary hearing.

-It could not be immediately established why Raseroka, who according to her LinkedIn profile, joined SAA in November 2017, was placed on suspension.
+It could not be immediately established why Raseroka, who joined SAA in early 2018 after the appointment of former SAA chief executive Vuyani Jarana, was placed on suspension.

 The airline’s spokesperson Tlali Tlali, would only say: “SAA confirms that the airline’s executive responsible for human resources, has been placed on suspension today.”